LeslyeCream/Lagom-Obsidian-Theme/README.md

 # Changelog

+**V1.4**

+- Removed the option to change the font size in the active line (apparently it is not useful?) and caused display problems in editor mode.

+- New option to change the height in the new preview of opened tabs.

+- The note name in the tab list is displayed on multiple lines.

+- It is now possible to choose the font size of YAML metadata in editor mode.

+- The icon next to each file was slightly misaligned, now it is centered correctly in relation to the text height.

+- Some other minor changes

+**V1.3**

 - Fixed the position of the date and labels in properties.
 Now it is aligned with the other values

 - A tiny correction in the embedded notes (the bottom padding was too short)